-When you need care from a specialist, you must receive covered services from the specialists in your selected VIVA MEDICARE Me Provider System.
-Before you see a network provider listed as a pain management specialist in your Provider Directory and before you see a provider that is part of your Provider System's supplemental network, your PCP must get approval in advance from the plan (supplemental providers are identified in your VIVA MEDICARE Me Provider Directory under the "Supplemental Network" section).
-Also, some specialists have an office practice of requiring a request from a PCP or another physician before they will see a patient.
+When you need care from a specialist, you must receive covered services from a network specialist in your selected Provider System.
+Specialty care from a network specialist in your selected Provider System does not require a referral.
+However, some specialists have an office practice of requiring a request from a PCP or another physician before they will see a patient.